aai-institute/beyond-jupyter/README.md

 To more clearly see the concrete changes from one step to another, you can make use of a diff tool.
-To support this, you may run the Python script `generate_repository.py` in order to create a git repository in `./refactoring-repo` that references the state of each step in a separate tag, i.e. in said folder, you could run, for example,
+To support this, in folder `refactoring-journey/`, you may run the Python script `generate_repository.py` in order to create a git repository in folder `refactoring-repo` that references the state of each step in a separate tag, i.e. in said folder, you could run, for example,

         git difftool step04-refactoring step05-sensai